trilloapps/trillo-tutorial/README.md

 ---

 ## Development Using IDE:
-- Trillo functions can run inside an IDE through an executor program, RunFunction.java.
+- Trillo functions can run inside an IDE through an executor program,(src/main/java/io/trillo/RunFunction.java, provided in the repo).
+- It reads credentials from environment variables.
+  - TRILLO_WB_USER_ID
+  - TRILLO_WB_USER_PASSWORD

+  These credentials are the ones which are used to login to Trillo Workbench and should be set as environment variables under Configuration settings as follows:

+    TRILLO_WB_USER_ID={userId};TRILLO_WB_USER_PASSWORD={password}
 - The executor connects with Trillo Workbench, authenticates, and acquires an access token for API calls.
-- Server.json contains the Trillo Workbench configuration and function details file.
+- config/Server.json contains the Trillo Workbench configuration and function details file.

 ---